-Since its inception in 2003, the Save Our Seas Foundation has funded more than 200 projects in over 50 countries across the globe, and has stayed close to the pulse of current scientific and conservation projects that focus on elasmobranchs.
-Each project, in its own way, strives for a deeper understanding, and therefore better solutions, in the areas of marine science research, conservation and education.
+Since its inception in 2003, the Save Our Seas Foundation has funded more than 480 projects in 91 countries around the globe and has stayed close to the pulse of current scientific and conservation projects that focus on elasmobranchs.
+Each in its own way, the projects strive for a deeper understanding, and therefore better solutions, in the areas of marine science research, conservation and education.

 The raw ideas upon which the organisation was founded are